Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 ```

 This code defines a custom class named `Address`, which shadows the built-in Address type from the Cardano ecosystem.
 It throws a type inference error.
-However, it should instead show a warning indicating that the name is shadowed.
+However, it should show a warning indicating that the name is shadowed.

 === Recommendation
 #v(5pt)